-We will search the reference lists of included studies for other possible studies and will contact any individuals or organisations whom we believe may have conducted or be conducting relevant RCTs.
-We will also search the website of the manufacturer (Endo Optiks, Little Silver, NJ, USA: endooptiks.com) for any information on forthcoming trials.
+We will search the reference lists of included studies for other possible studies and will contact any individuals or organisations who, we believe, may have conducted or be conducting relevant RCTs.
+We will also search the website of the manufacturer (Ivantis Inc., Irvine, California; www.ivantisinc.com) for any information on forthcoming trials.